Sport in Bulgaria: Other sports

 The country has strong traditions in amateur boxing and in martial-arts competitions.
 Bulgaria has achieved major success with its judo and karate teams in European and World championships.
 Kaloyan Stefanov Mahlyanov, best known as Kotoōshū Katsunori, has become well-known worldwide for his sumo prowess, becoming the first European to earn the title ozeki in Japan.
 Bulgaria has also won several European sumo championships, and is often among the top competitors in this sport.

-The Bulgaria national cricket team became an associate member of the ICC in 2017.

-Bulgaria intended to host the 2020 FIBA Under-17 Basketball World Cup with Sofia as the host city between July 4 and 12 2020.